 This Standard does not cover net-zero targets for financial institutions.
 The SBTi is developing the first global standard for net-zero targets in the financial sector.

 Corporates can follow the SBTi’s established target-setting process to commit to and set science-based targets.

 Companies are invited to commit to set net-zero targets by signing the SBTi Commitment Letter.
 To submit your net-zero target for validation, use the SBTi Target Validation booking system, or for SMEs, use the streamlined SME target setting system.

 "We need bold but credible net-zero plans from companies.
 If you are a business leader who wants to walk the talk, I encourage you to align your company's climate strategy with what is required by science.”
 Mads Nipper CEO, Ørsted,

 Development of the Standard

 Development of the Net-Zero Standard followed a thorough, inclusive, and transparent process.
 The process benefitted from input and expertise from a diverse range of stakeholders and close consultation with an independent Expert Advisory Group formed of experts from academia, civil society, science and business.

 To support the target-setting process, the SBTi has developed key guidance materials.
 These were drafted, tested, and refined in collaboration with our partners and contributors from the scientific, business and civil society community.

 - Net-Zero Tool: Target-setting tool to calculate long-term SBTs in line with the Net-Zero Standard.
-In a future update, the Net-Zero Tool and current SBTi target-setting tool for near-term SBTs will be combined.

 The Net-Zero Standard: A deep dive into setting corporate science-based net-zero targets webinar